duova/SlotableFramework/README.md

 Targeters - Blueprint functions that produce some sort of targeting effect.
 This could be a projectile or a hitscan or many other effects.
 The function returns the hit data in some way or another.
 The goal with targeters is to abstract the most common pieces of ability logic that can be composited to form most abilities, particularly ones involving multiple steps.

 Operators - Blueprint functions that produces some sort of change to a target.
-This could be dealing changing a stat, applying force, or spawning a form. (note that targets can be positions or AActors) Combined with the flexability of blueprints and the targeters, in theory only the bare minimum logic needs to be defined when creating an ability.
+This could be changing a stat, applying force, or spawning a form. (note that targets can be positions or AActors) Combined with the flexability of blueprints and the targeters, in theory only the bare minimum logic needs to be defined when creating an ability.

 Vfx, Animation, and Audio functions - Blueprint functions that serve as an abstraction for audiovisual feature calls.
 These have prediction and replication in mind.
 They are designed for humanoid characters - where the usage is as simplified as possible - but can still be used for other rigs.